natalieagus/50005/docs/NS/08-app-layer.md

 # Application Layer
 {: .no_toc}

+{:.highlight-title}
+> Detailed Learning Objectives
+>
+> - **Understand the Application Layer:**
+>   - Define the role and functions of the application layer in the OSI model.
+>   - Explain how the application layer interacts with the transport layer.
+> - **Comprehend Sockets:**
+>   - Define what a socket is and its purpose in network communication.
+>   - Distinguish between stream sockets (TCP) and datagram sockets (UDP).
+>   - Understand how sockets are used as endpoints for communication.
+> - **Learn Socket Characteristics and Usage:**
+>   - Identify the unique identifier of a socket (IP address + Port number).
+>   - Understand the concept of socket binding and its importance.
+>   - Recognize that sockets are special file descriptors in UNIX systems.
+> - **Explore the Socket API:**
+>   - Understand the key functions provided by the Socket API for network communication.
+>   - Differentiate between internet sockets and UNIX domain sockets.
+> - **Grasp Multiplexing and Demultiplexing:**
+>   - Define multiplexing and demultiplexing in the context of the transport layer.
+>   - Explain how transport layer protocols handle data from multiple sockets.
+> - **Understand Transport Layer Protocols:**
+>   - Explain the role of TCP (Transmission Control Protocol) in providing reliable, in-order byte-stream transfer.
+>   - Describe the characteristics of UDP (User Datagram Protocol) and its use for connectionless communication.
+>
+> These learning objectives are designed to provide a comprehensive understanding of the application layer, sockets, socket API, and their interactions with transport layer protocols in network communication.

 {:.info}
 The application layer is the <span class="orange-bold">topmost</span> layer in the 5-layer OSI Model of computer networking.
 It is responsible for **providing** network services **directly to end-users or applications**.
 The application layer serves as the <span class="orange-bold">interface</span> between the user (or user applications) and the network, ensuring that communication between software applications on different devices is possible.